Lean Bulking Vs Dirty Bulking Explained

 As aforementioned, dirty bulking is an inefficient way to go about improving your body composition since getting rid of large amounts of body fat is very time-consuming and not a fun experience.
 Why waste all the time to build muscle and when you’re just going to have change directions and negate the benefits in the future from extreme cutting?
 It’s an effort in futility, I assure you.

-The term “macronutrient” denotes the major components of a someone’s diet that are required in relatively large amounts to promote healthy development and maintenance.
+The term “macronutrient” denotes the major components of someone’s diet that are required in relatively large amounts to promote healthy development and maintenance.
 For humans, the 3 main energy-containing macronutrients are proteins, carbohydrates, and fats.

 This energy comes in the form of heat called calories; carbohydrates and proteins contain approximately 4 calories per gram, while fats contain about 9 calories per gram.
 Water is also categorized as a macronutrient, but it is devoid of energy (calories).